 The action document format works for both Project Level Actions and Transition Actions.

-A new attribute ‘Run/Show Action When’ has been added for actions, this allows the user to specify if and when they would like the action to run or show.
+The ‘Run/Show Action When’ attribute allows the user to specify if, and when, they would like the action to run or show.

 - Workflow Assignment (only available when the action is added in a workflow transition): Run after the workflow has been assigned to the next user/group, only available on transition actions.
 Will run before workflow escalations have been set up and also before transition emails have been sent.

 - Finish: Run after everything else, this is the default.

 See the Workflow Transitions section for a detailed discussion of what each stage of the workflow generation process entails.